It is time for my Halloween post.I had so much fun dressing up last year, I knew I’d find a way to pull out another alter ego this season.

 With that in mind, I decided we’d discuss if the use of aversives are necessary when training a dog.
-I know it is a topic that causes much debate amongst trainers.
-It is kind of like politics with the topic getting heated and people tending to gravitate to one side or the other…
+I know it is a topic that causes much debate among trainers.
+It is like politics, with the topic getting heated and people tending to gravitate to one side or the other…

 That is the question that I was mulling over on a recent drive to teach an advanced remote collar workshop in Indiana.
-It is probably more accurate to say I was stewing on that question because I just cannot seem to wrap my head around the entrenched philosophy that some trainers have.
-That all dog training can be successfully accomplished through 2 quadrants of learning theory.
+It is probably more accurate to say I was stewing on that question because I just cannot seem to wrap my head around the entrenched philosophy that some trainers have: that all dog training can be successfully accomplished through 2 quadrants of learning theory.
 Those being +Reinforcement and -Punishment.
-What that means to you dog owners is: You give the dog something to reward (reinforce) when he does what you ask and you withhold those rewards if he does not do as you ask.
+What that means is that you reward (reinforce) the dog when he does what you ask, and you withhold those rewards if he does not do as you ask.
 So a cookie if you come to me, no cookie if you don’t.
 The purists among clicker trainers will tell you; “The cue is an opportunity for reinforcement for the dog.
 If the dog does not do the behavior then simply withhold the reward.”
-I’ve also heard it explained that their is a significant difference between a cue, (which they use) and a command, (which others use – “others” being labeled as “force and intimidation” trainers).
+I’ve also heard it explained that there is a significant difference between a cue (which they use) and a command (which others use – “others” being labeled as “force and intimidation” trainers).

-In theory I do get it.
-I get it from the stand point of working with animals in containment (marine mammals, zoos etc) which is where the techniques were heavily developed and refined.
-If there is so little other option (such is the case in a pool full of water and nothing else) It limits any real choice that the animal has in the matter.
+In theory, I do get it where these folks are coming from.
+I get it from the standpoint of working with animals that live in containment (marine mammals, zoos, etc) which is where the techniques were heavily developed and refined.
+If there is so little other option (such is the case in a pool full of water and nothing else), it limits any natural choice that the animal has in the matter.
 You get the toy/food through your cooperation OR you get solitary existence (no contact, no mental stimulation, etc) We simply ignore you and you will come around to our way of thinking because that is how you get to eat and gain any attention.

 On a side note…Isn’t solitary confinement considered one of the higher levels of penalty in our judicial system?

-This is the theory of ALL Positive training.
-Ignore what you do not want, reward what you do.
+This is the theory of the ALL Positive community.
+Ignore what you do not want; reward what you do.
 And it does work.
-But, what it requires is extensive management of environment.
-Which again, is relatively easy with animals in captivity.
-I realize our dogs are “in captivity” so to speak.
+But, what it requires is extensive management of the environment.
+Which, again, is relatively easy with animals in captivity.
+I realize our dogs are “in captivity,” so to speak.
 We own them and can control their access to things..but how tightly are you willing to monitor that?
-And do you truly want your dog to live a life of highly managed access to…well, to the world around them?
+And do you genuinely want your dog to live a life of highly managed access to…well, to the world around them?

-I know that I personally do not micro manage my dog that way.
+I know that I do not micromanage my dog that way.
 I want to live my interpretation of a “normal” life with my dogs.
 That means I want to leave them un-crated when I leave the house.
-I want to un-hook their leashes and let them turn and burn at the park, I want to have friends visit my house without expecting my friends to have to “ignore the dog, don’t look at the dog, don’t touch the dog”…in short I want to spend some time teaching my dog what my expectations are and then.
-Only then, AFTER a period of teaching….I actually want my dogs to have some responsibility in the matter.
-I want my dogs to make choices that ultimately allow them to be fully integrated in my life without my continual micro-management of them and the humans and other dogs around them.
+I want to un-hook their leashes and let them turn and burn at the park, and I want to have friends visit my house without expecting my friends to have to “ignore the dog, don’t look at the dog, don’t touch the dog”…in short I want to spend some time teaching my dog what my expectations are.
+Then, AFTER a period of teaching….I actually want my dogs to have some responsibility in the matter.
+I want my dogs to make choices that ultimately allow them to be fully integrated into my life without my continual micro-management of them and the humans and other dogs around them.
 Giving the dogs an opportunity to make a real choice, IMO, means they are going to be exposed to consequences other than “I will ignore your lack of response.”

-and how does it tie into dog training, aversives and the use of remote collars?
+And how does it tie into dog training, aversive, and the use of remote collars?

 I’ve confessed to you before.

-Maybe it was early imprinting, I’m 8 years younger than my brother so when he got his DL, I was just a tyke.
-He often was charged with watching his little sisters so that meant we got taken along on many of his excursions.
-(I’m sure he was thrilled) But for me…sitting in the passenger seat, flying the back roads of Wisconsin…I was grinning ear to ear.
-And when he turned 21 and started driving in the local stock car circuit…well that was a pre-teenage girls dream.
+Maybe it was early imprinting, I’m eight years younger than my brother, so when he got his DL, I was just a tyke.
+He often was charged with watching his little sisters, so that meant we got taken along on many of his excursions.
+(I’m sure he was thrilled!)
+But for me…sitting in the passenger seat, flying the back roads of Wisconsin…I was grinning ear to ear.
+And when he started driving in the local stock car circuit…well, that was a pre-teenage girl’s dream.
 Hanging with the cool boys!

 I’m not ashamed to say I encouraged one of my early dates to bury the needle from the back of his motorcycle.
 Watching it tick past 120 mph was awesome!!